acuminous/tripitaka/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-esnext-brightgreen.svg)](https://www.npmjs.com/package/eslint-config-esnext)
 [![Discover zUnit](https://img.shields.io/badge/Discover-zUnit-brightgreen)](https://www.npmjs.com/package/zunit)

-Tripitaka is a no-frills, low dependency logger, designed to play nicely with tools like fluentd and Elasticsearch.
+Tripitaka is a low dependency, no frills logger, designed to play nicely with tools like fluentd and Elasticsearch.
 It is named after the buddhist monk from the TV series, [Monkey](https://en.wikipedia.org/wiki/Monkey_(TV_series)) due to shared values of simplicity and mindfulness, and also because Tripitaka is a term given to ancient collections of Buddhist scriptures, which loosely connects with logging.
 I wrote Tripitaka because, sadly my previous logger of choice, [winston](https://github.com/winstonjs/winston) has fallen into disrepair.

 ## TL;DR
 ```js